 Not So Different: The Red and Green Ajahs.
 Both have very strong feelings about men (though opposing).
 Both are dedicated to battle whilst the other Ajahs are more about politics or learning.
 Both are usually characterised by their arrogant, hot-tempered and not-so-pleasant members.
 And both of their purposes have a direct link to the fight against the Dark One.

 Invoked in-universe: Aviendha was the first person to take the test of a Wise One since Rand revealed the Aiel's history, and she inadvertently changed the ceremony: in addition to seeing her people's past, she saw the future of her people, and it's a veryBad Future.
+In the last book, however, this Bad Future has probably been averted by the fact that the Aiel were included in the Dragon's Peace as warrantors of the Peace itself, with the power to immediately summon the other people of Randland if the peace is broken (hence, having the strength to resist the Seanchan in case of war).The visions showed what would happen if the Aiel were not included in the Dragon's Peace.

 And simply put, The Dragon Reborn is a man who can channel.
 He will go insane and perpetrate World Sundering, unless (by some mercy) he manages to not survive the Last Battle.
 Winning will be better than losing, but not by much.
 Or so it's believed prior to Winter's Heart... and even after that, by many who simply deny the results of the events of that book.